 Two of Australia’s most prolific songwriters come together to collaborate for High Country Snows.

-Chambers and Sullivan collaborated on the lyrics and melody until High Country Snows came to life.
+Chambers and Sullivan collaborated on the lyrics and melody until “High Country Snows” came to life.
 The duet brings together the nomadic rawness of Chambers and the rich organic vocals of Sullivan.
-Having both spent extensive time in the outback and on the land, beside campfires, they wanted to recreate this simplicity with their sound, creating an earthy stripped back arrangement utilising the swag of guitars Chambers travels with and their voices in a compelling duet that takes you into the Victorian High Country capturing our history in this passionate love story and the untamed wild beauty of our brumbies and the land.
+Having both spent extensive time in the outback and on the land, beside campfires, they wanted to recreate this simplicity with their sound, creating an earthy stripped back arrangement, utilising the swag of guitars Chambers travels with and their voices in a compelling duet that takes you into the Victorian High Country, capturing our history in this passionate love story and the untamed wild beauty of our brumbies and the land.

-Sullivan’s passion for both research and the high country horsemen, led him to legendary horseman, Charlie Lovick whose family for generations have lived, worked, and continue to call the Victorian High Country home.
-Charlie Lovick was the “Master of Horse” and featured as one of the mountain horsemen in The Man from Snowy River movies.
+Sullivan’s passion for both research and the high country horseman, led him to legendary horseman, Charlie Lovick whose families over the generations have lived, worked and continue to call the Victorian High Country home.
+Charlie Lovick was the Master of Horse and featured as one of the mountain horseman in The Man from Snowy River movies.